 Difference Between the Price

-Because it’s a synthetic material, PVC tablecloth is significantly more affordable than the original oilcloth.
-In fact, the price difference can be as significant as 100 percent.
-In other words, the original oilcloth can cost twice the price of PVC tablecloth.
+Because it’s a synthetic material, PVC is significantly more affordable than the original good quality oilcloth.
+In fact, the price difference can be quite significant.

 What Is Oilcloth Made Of?